wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/wazuh_agent_package_oracle.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. _wazuh_agent_package_oracle6_or_greater:
+.. _wazuh_agent_package_oracle:

 Oracle Linux 6 or greater
 =========================

 The RPM package is suitable for Oracle Linux 6 or greater.
+An Oracle Linux 5 RPM is also available.
 For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.